 The original Galilee property was at Stateline, Nevada, near where Harvey’s Casino is today and was founded in 1920.
 The first recorded service was on August 8 of that year.
-This year we will gather in celebration on Sunday, May 29, 2022 at Galilee.
-There will be another celebration on Saturday, June 4th at Epiphany Episcopal Church, Las Vegas for people in southern Nevada.
-We hope you can join us for one of these events.
-Keep on checking the website for additional information.
+On Sunday, May 29, 2022 nearly 200 people gathered at the camp in celebration to honor Galilee’s 100th Birthday.
+There was another celebration on Saturday, June 4th at Epiphany Episcopal Church, Las Vegas for people in southern Nevada.

 The Norris-Rocaberte Family Foundation has made a gift of $15,000 to underwrite the two celebrations.
 Thank you to Paul Norris, Rock Rocaberte and their children for sponsoring the events!

 As we celebrate 100 years of changing lives for campers and adults alike, we are working actively to grow and sustain Galilee for the next 100.
 Join us!

 The following stories about the old and new Galilee bells was written by Kim Greenspan, past Galilee camper, counselor, and staff person.